gbattocletti-riccardoUrb/Ecosystem_Simulator/README.md

 # ecosystem_simulator

-A little side-project created during march 2020 COVID-19 quarantine, along with my flatmate Riccardo.
+A little side-project created during march 2020 COVID-19 quarantine.
 The project is freely inspired by Primer animations on Youtube (https://www.youtube.com/channel/UCKzJFdi57J53Vr_BkTfN3uQ).

 The project is developed in MATLAB (maybe a Python version will be made sometimes) and implements a very simple ecosystem simulator.